-&lt;sup>c PFAS = Perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfate (PFOS), and perfluorooctanoic acid (PFOA).
-No additional PFAS sampling will be performed after MY 2021 unless a NMWQCC regulatory standard has been exceeded.
+^c PFAS = Perfluorohexane sulfonic acid (PFHxS), perfluorooctane sulfate (PFOS), and perfluorooctanoic acid (PFOA).
+Per agreement in MY 2021 IFGMP, no additional PFAS sampling will be performed at locations where a NMWQCC regulatory standard was not exceeded and two rounds of sampling were completed.

-&lt;sup>e HEXP = Analytical suite for analysis of samples for high explosives by SW-846:8330 series.
+^e HEXP = Analytical suite for analysis of samples for high explosives by SW-846:8330 series.

-&lt;sup>f Orange shading indicates a sampling location is on Pueblo de San Ildefonso land.
+^f Orange shading indicates sampling location is on Pueblo de San Ildefonso land.

-&lt;sup>g 2025 = Samples scheduled to be collected during implementation of MY 2025 IFGMP.
+^g (2025) = Samples scheduled to be collected during implementation of MY 2025 IFGMP.

-&lt;sup>h 2021 = Samples scheduled to be collected during implementation of MY 2021 IFGMP.
+^h (2024) = Samples scheduled to be collected during implementation of MY 2024 IFGMP.